EventStore/documentation/docs/v6/event-sourcing/microservices.md

 The design on the diagram above is not what you would normally do.
 Preferably, the order payment status gets updated by the `OrderPaid` event, which can be a reaction to the `PaymentReceived` event.
 :::

-In the imaginary e-commerce Bounded Context, the component landscape could look like something shown on the illustration below.
+In the imaginary e-commerce Bounded Context, the component landscape could look like something shown in the illustration below.

 ::: el-card :body-style="{ padding: '0px' }"
 ![OneContextManyServices](./images/microservices-split.png)